The virtual element method on polygonal pixel-based tessellations: Static condensation of the ``lazy'' degrees of freedom

-where $V^I$ and $V^X$ are, respectively, the space of functions in $\VEM$ identically vanishing on all edges of the tessellation $\Tess$ (that is the subspace of vanishing vertex and edges degrees of freedom), and the space spanned by the basis functions corresponding to macro vertex degrees of freedom.
+where $V^I$ and $V^X$ are, respectively, the space of functions in $\VEM$ identically vanishing on all edges of the tessellation $\Tess$ (that is the subspace of functions with vanishing vertex and edges degrees of freedom), and the space spanned by the basis functions corresponding to macro vertex (that is of vertexes of macro edges) degrees of freedom.
 We observe that for $\cv \in \cVEM$ not only we have that $\Pn(\cv) = 0$ (this is by construction), but we also have that $\Pi^0(\cv) = 0$.
 In a way the functions in $\cVEM$ do not (at least not directly) contribute to the consistency/accuracy of the method, and we then dub them (and the corresponding set of degrees of freedom) as ``lazy''.